mobie/mobie.github.io/tutorials/mobie_collection_table.md

 ## MoBIE collection tables

-MoBIE collection tables provide a convenient human editable)way to define large (correlative) image data sets, including images, segmentations, segmentation annotations and annotated spots (e.g. useful for browsing gene locations in [spatial transcriptomics data](https://www.youtube.com/watch?v=1dDaxOAZ9Sg)).
+MoBIE collection tables provide a convenient human editable way to define large (correlative) image data sets, including images, segmentation images, segmentation annotations and annotated spots (e.g., useful for browsing gene locations in [spatial transcriptomics data](https://www.youtube.com/watch?v=1dDaxOAZ9Sg)).

-Watch the last part of [this talk](https://youtu.be/GT2LS2NxHoY?t=1083) to obatin a short overview (the URL already starts at the relevant time point).
+- If you can't wait to try this out, you may skip the explanations and immediately scroll to the below "Quick start" section.

-If you can't wait to try this out, you may skip the explanations and immediately scroll to the below "Quick start" section.
+ - Watch the last part of [this talk](https://youtu.be/GT2LS2NxHoY?t=1083) to obatin a short overview (the URL already starts at the relevant time point).

 ### Collection table specification

-Each row specifies one dataset, which are be specified by a number of predefined columns.
+Each row specifies one dataset, which can be further configured by a number of predefined columns.

-Defined column names:
+Defined columns:
-- `uri` (**mandatory**): file path or URL to an image, label mask, or spots table
+- `uri` (mandatory): file path or URL to an image, label mask, or spots table
     - defines the absolute or relative location of a dataset that can be visualised with MoBIE
 - `name`: free text
     - defines the name of the dataset in the MoBIE user interface